Health Text Simplification: An Annotated Corpus for Digestive Cancer Education and Novel Strategies for Reinforcement Learning: Materials and Methods

 \subsubsection{SimpleDC}

-We introduce the \textit{SimpleDC} dataset, which is a meticulously curated parallel corpus, specifically designed for text simplification research within the medical domain.
-It comprises educational information for patients from three reputable institutions: the American Cancer Society (ACS), the Centers for Disease Control and Prevention (CDC), and the National Cancer Institute (NCI).
-These organizations were chosen due to their expertise and comprehensive coverage of health-related topics.
-There are many different types of cancer, each with its own characteristics, and primary sources (ACS, CDC, and NCI) include comprehensive information on these cancers, far exceeding the available annotation budget.
-SimpleDC is focused on the subset of cancers associated with the digestive system to create a corpus that spans many cancer types that share similar terminology and topics (e.g. anatomy or symptoms).
-The focus on digestive cancers is also motivated by the prevalence and mortality of these cancers and the role that prevention and screening play in the outcomes.
-SimpleDC responds to the urgent need to make medical information more accessible and comprehensible to a broader audience, especially traditionally under-resourced populations.
+We introduce \textit{SimpleDC}, which is a meticulously curated parallel corpus, specifically designed for text simplification research within the medical domain.
+It comprises patient educational information from three high-reputation institutions: ACS, CDC, and NCI.
+These organizations were chosen because of their expertise and comprehensive coverage of health topics, including cancer.
+There are many types of cancer, each with different characteristics.
+The available cancer educational materials on the ACS, CDC, and NCI websites exceed our annotation budget, so we focused on the subset of cancers associated with the digestive system to create a corpus that spans many cancer types that share similar terminology and topics (e.g. anatomy or symptoms).
+The focus on digestive cancers is also motivated by the prevalence and mortality of these cancers and the role that prevention and screening play in the outcomes \cite{li2022digestive}.
+SimpleDC responds to the need to make medical information more accessible and comprehensible to a broad audience, especially minoritized populations.